-Once you have been seen at your Denver Health clinic, you can schedule an appointment online by registering for MyChart at https://mychart.denverhealth.org/mychart/, or the Denver Health Appointment Center at 303-436-4949 to make all future appointments.
+Once you have been seen at your Denver Health clinic, you can schedule an appointment at Denver Health online by registering for MyChart at https://mychart.denverhealth.org/mychart/, or the Denver Health

+Appointment Center at 303-436-4949 to make all future appointments.
+MyChart allows you to message your doctor, view test results, refill medications and schedule appointments.